1649. Town of Providence (later Annapolis) founded.

 1982-1990.
 O. James Lighthizer (Democrat), County Executive.

 1983, July 1.
-Chesapeake Bay Center for Environmental Studies renamed Smithsonian Environmental Research Center at Edgewater.
+Chesapeake Bay Center for Environmental Studies renamed Smithsonian Environmental Research Center near Edgewater.

 Edward C. Papenfuse State Archives Building, 350 Rowe Blvd., Annapolis, Maryland, 1997.
 Photo by James Hefelfinger (Hefelfinger Collection, MSA SC 1885-734-7, Maryland State Archives).